 It’s tricky to grow indoors and if it’s not happy, it’ll go downhill fast.
-The 3 key points of keeping this plant looking good are exposure, watering and an above-humidity requirement.
+The three key points of keeping this plant looking good are exposure, watering, and an above-humidity requirement.

 I bought this plant labeled as African Mask Plant.
-The genus is most likely Alocasia x amazonica but the cultivar could be “Polly”.
-This is a smaller growing plant which was developed for the houseplant trade as most of the other Alocasias get large.
+The genus and species are most likely Alocasia amazonica and the cultivar is “Polly”.
+This is a smaller growing hybrid plant that was developed for the houseplant trade as most of the other Alocasias get large.

 African Mask Plant Care

-Like many other houseplants, the African Mask Plant needs bright, natural light.
+Like many other houseplants, the African Mask Plant needs bright, indirect light.
 This would be medium or moderate light.

 I never let mine completely dry out.
 As a general rule, I let the soil mix dry out 3/4 of the way before watering again.